Who Should NEVER Use Niacinamide? This Ingredient Isn’t for Everyone

 ⚠️ Disclaimer: This content is for informational purposes only.
 I am not a doctor or dermatologist.
 If you have severe skin conditions, please consult a medical professional before changing your routine.

 Niacinamide (Vitamin B3) is everywhere.
 It’s in your moisturizer, your toner, and even your sunscreen.
-While it is hailed as a "holy grail" for pores and oil control, there is a hidden side to this ingredient that no one talks about.
+While it’s often called a “holy grail” for pores and oil control, there’s a hidden side to this ingredient that no one talks about.

 🔬 The Science: Why It Irritates

 Niacinamide increases circulation.
 For most, this helps with healing.
-But at high concentrations, it releases Prostaglandins, which triggers blood vessels to expand.
-This leads to the infamous "Niacin Flush"—instant redness, heat, and stinging.
+But at high concentrations, it can trigger redness, heat, and stinging — sometimes called a “Niacin Flush.”

 1. People With Ultra-Sensitive or Reactive Skin 🌡️